hemisemidemipresent/btd6-modding-tutorial/README.md

 The [Mod helper wiki](https://github.com/gurrenm3/BTD-Mod-Helper/wiki) has a bunch of useful documentation.

-these 3 objects have a ton of useful stuff, use visual studio or decompilers to see what's available:
+These 3 objects have a ton of useful stuff, use visual studio or decompilers to see what's available:

 `InGame.instance`